Above: Maneuverability and handling characteristics vary from aircraft to aircraft. Pictured here is Captain Judy Rice

 Captain Judy’s Corner: Love at First Flight – Handling Characteristics Make Every Aircraft Unique

 Three pilots owned the Grumman AA1A.
 One of the owners offered a flight and mentioned it was for sale.
 The AA1A’s light controls and quick responses proved love at first flight!
 Any more than a fingertip on the control yoke or light pressure on the rudder pedals would provide dramatic results.
 The airplane’s roll rate was impressive and capable of tight turns in the air and on the ground.
 The pilot-owner explained, “The disadvantage of such a responsive airplane is the constant attention required for maintaining altitude and airspeed.
 This is definitely not a hands-off airplane on long cross-country flights.”

 After numerous aircraft flying experiences, I found my world flight aircraft, the Citation Mustang, the perfect cross-country design.
 The jet cruised easily at FL350 (35000 feet) with little or no control inputs.
+Its technology was great.
 When a gust of wind knocked the jet around, it resumed the correct flight path with little input.
 This Very Light Jet (VLJ) was very stable with excellent fuel economy.
 Limited range and payload with a maximum range at 1300 nautical miles and payload 800 pounds – only slightly greater than a Cessna 182 – were its only disadvantages.

 What made the Grumman handling characteristics so different from the Cessna, the Piper, or the Citation Mustang?